MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassignproperties.md

 ## -description

-The AcxFactoryCircuitInitAssignProperties function assigns a  set of KSPROPERTY elements that will be used for the circuit factory initialization.
+The AcxFactoryCircuitInitAssignProperties function assigns one or more ACX properties for the ACXFACTORYCIRCUIT.

 ## -parameters